yinyangsammy/snapshot-location-assessment/README.md

 ## Embedded CSS

 I have kept the css styling inline for:

-*  My header styling, to further improve the website's mobile performance.
-It shaved off about

 * The wise fx currency widget came with its own inline styling, which I have preserved, also adding lazy loading and a referrerpolicy to further improve the website's best practices.